Frame File Options Dialog

-This option determines whether Dose Fractionation frames taken without software gain normalization on the K2 camera are saved in the form in which they are received by the plugin to DigitalMicrograph (16-bit integer for counting mode and byte for super-resolution mode) or in a packed form.
-When this option is selected and not the one described next, counting mode images are truncated into bytes (maximum 255), and super-resolution mode images are stored with pairs of 4-bit integers (maximum 15) in each byte.
+This option determines whether Dose Fractionation frames taken without software gain normalization are saved in the form in which they are received by the plugin to DigitalMicrograph (for K2, 16-bit integer for counting mode and byte for super-resolution mode; for K3, bytes) or in a packed form.
+When this option is selected and not the one described next, K2 counting mode images are truncated into bytes (maximum 255), and K2 super-resolution or K3 counting mode images are stored with pairs of 4-bit integers (maximum 15) in each byte.
 (The left pixel in a pair is in the low 4 bits and the right pixel is in the high 4 bits of a packed byte.)
 The data will be raw counts, rather than the scaled values that are saved otherwise (see Direct Electron Detectors, Especially the Gatan K2.)
 Raw super-resolution images are intrinsically only 4-bit, so there will be no truncation when saving them as 4-bit.
-Packed 4-bit data can be unpacked with the 'unpack' command to the 'clip' program in IMOD (version 4.6.26 or higher); also, in IMOD 4.8.41 or higher, all programs can read these 4-bit data directly.
+Packed 4-bit data can be unpacked with the 'unpack' or 'normalize' command to the 'clip' program in IMOD and, in IMOD 4.8.41 or higher, all programs can read these 4-bit data directly.
 Note that when writing compressed TIFF files, the packing of data is mostly redundant to the compression and may save little additional space, but it should be faster with packed 4-bit data because fewer bytes need to be compressed.

 Use non-standard mode 101 for 4-bit MRC files